knative/serving/docs/debugging/application-debugging-guide.md

 1. Click `Discover` on the left side bar.
 1. Choose `logstash-*` index pattern on the left top.
+1. Input `tag: kubernetes*` in the top search bar then search.

 ### Request logs